About

 © Andrew Hurlbut, 2023

 In the 2024/ 2025 season Alexandra returned to Cedar Rapids Opera to sing Madame Pompous in Edwin Penhorwood’s Too Many Sopranos, as well as performing excerpts from Verdi’s Otello as Desdemona.
-Afterwards, Alexandra made her role debut as Nedda in Pagliacci with the Pittsfield Players at the Scenic Theatre and joined Opera Southwest as an Apprentice Artist to sing the title role in the modern premiere of Carlo Coccia’s Matilde.
+Afterwards, Alexandra made her role debut as Nedda in Pagliacci with the Pittsfield Players at the Scenic Theatre and joined Opera Southwest to sing the title role in the modern premiere of Carlo Coccia’s Matilde.
 She then made her third appearance with Cedar Rapids Opera as Ježibaba and the Foreign Princess in their outreach production of Rusalka, and returned to Symphony Pro Musica as their soprano soloist for Villa-Lobos’ Bachianas Brasileiras No. 5.
-She closes out her season by joining Central City Opera as an Apprentice Artist, covering Wife 1 in Aleksandra Vrebalov’s The Knock and appearing in the ensemble of Once Upon a Mattress.
+She closed out the season by joining Central City Opera as an Apprentice Artist, covering Wife 1 in Aleksandra Vrebalov’s The Knock and appearing in the ensemble of Once Upon a Mattress.

 © Brenden Friesen, 2023